junxit/us-congress-bills-114/bill.md

 ## § 1.
 Short title

-This Act may be cited as the “Regulations From the Executive in Need of Scrutiny Act of 2015”.
+This Act may be cited as the “Regulations from the Executive in Need of Scrutiny Act of 2015”.

 ## § 2.
 Purpose